ttlew/conversation/dialog-runtime.md

 - The `name` can contain any upper- and lowercase alphabetic characters, numeric characters (0-9), and underscores.

   **Note**: You can include other characters, such as periods and hyphens, in the name.
-However, if you do, then you must use one of the following approaches to reference the variable:
+However, if you do, then you must use one of the following approaches every time you subsequently reference the variable:

   - context['variable-name']: The full SpEL expression syntax.
   - $(variable-name): Shorthand syntax with the variable name enclosed in parentheses.